renuo/moirai/README.md

 * Support for interpolation
 * Support for count variants
 * Better inline editing tool
-* Support for relative keys in the inline editing tool
 * Performance of translations lookup
 * Support for translations and strings coming from other gems